8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 • More

-Today, you will continue your Ring Road adventure and start heading south.
+Today, you will continue your adventure along the Ring Road as you head south.
 The South Coast of Iceland is known for its incredible mountains, glaciers, black sand beaches, waterfalls, and abundant birdlife.

-Not far from Dyrholey is the Reynisfjara black sand beach.
+Not far from the Dyrholaey Peninsula is the Reynisfjara Black Sand Beach.
 This part of the Icelandic shore is known for its incredible waves crashing against black volcanic sand.
-On the beach, you'll also spot a cliff face with unusual hexagonal basalt rock columns.

-Just offshore from Reynisfjara are the Reynisdrangar rock formations.
-These natural ocean monoliths point skyward from the sea.
+Just offshore from Reynisfjara Beach are the Reynisdrangar Rock Formations.
+These basalt sea stacks point skyward from the sea, shaped by relentless erosion.

-You could also choose to visit an ice cave.
-Ice caves are an incredibly unique attraction in Iceland.
-They form during the regular melt and freeze cycles of glaciers.
-Ice caves disappear each year, and new ones are created, meaning no two ice caves are the same.
+Vik town also presents a chance to visit the nearby Katla Ice Cave, a unique attraction in Iceland.
+Ice caves form during the recurring glacier melt and freeze cycles.
+They disappear and reform each year, meaning no two ice caves are the same.

 Inside an ice cave, you will witness what can sometimes look like a crystal palace.
-Curves and layers of ice marbled with blues, greys, whites, and black volcanic ash create a time capsule of hundreds if not thousands of years into the past.
+Curves and layers of ice marbled with blues, greys, whites, and black volcanic ash create a time capsule hundreds, if not thousands, of years into the past.

-After an incredible day of sightseeing and adventure, you will retire to your accommodation in South Iceland.
+After an incredible day of sightseeing and exploration, you will retire to your accommodation in South Iceland.
+Tomorrow, you'll continue navigating through Iceland's magnificent landscapes.

 Read more